 #50.
 Liverpool FC’s first kit was blue and white

 Interestingly the famous Reds never always donned the all-red kit.
 From their foundation in 1982 until 1896 Liverpool FC wore blue and white, whilst Everton FC wore red – they used to wear each other’s current home kits!
-After this short stint, the colours swapped and have stayed this way ever since.
+After this short stint, the colors swapped and have stayed this way ever since.

 #51.
 The Merseyside Derby is the longest-running top-flight derby